dresdner353/jbhasd/README.md

 "sw_man_pin" : 0 }, { "name" : "Temp", "type" : "temp/humidity", "th_variant" : "DHT21",
 "th_temp_offset" : 0, "th_pin" : 14 } ] }'
 ```
 In the above example, the device in question is a Sonoff Basic switch.
 This device has a single relay for controlling mains appliances.
-It's GPIO-12 is the pin for this relay.
+GPIO-12 is the pin for this relay.
 There is also an onboard LED that is tied to GPIO-13 and an onboard button which is connected to GPIO-0.
 That variant of the Sonoff also has a spare accessible GPIO-14 pin via the header solder points on the board.

 The config arg to the device passes a JSON config record that specifies the devices zone, wifi_ssid and password.
 So while you have already set this via AP mode, this config step lets you re-assign it if desired.
 Then following this are a series of enabled options for OTA, telnet, MDNS and manual switches.
 More on these later.